Open since 1998, Field of Dogs is the only fenced dog park in San Rafael. It is ¾ acre and fenced with 4 ft. high chain link.

-Our very good friends at Marin County Parks are installing an accessible, paved path from the parking lot to our gate, enlarging the entrance vestibule for better accessibility, and upgrading our underground drainage system to end or greatly reduce flooding during atmospheric river storms.
+TEMPORARY CLOSURE OF DOG PARK: Field of Dogs closed temporarily on Sept.
+15, 2025.
+Our very good friends at Marin County Parks are completing the installation of an accessible, paved path from the parking lot to our gate, enlarging the entrance vestibule for better accessibility, and upgrading our underground drainage system to end or greatly reduce flooding during atmospheric river storms.

 Other dog parks in Marin include: